-Whether you’re a company truck driver or an owner operator, it is important to maintain a good working relationship with your fleet manager.
+Whether you’re a company truck driver or an Owner Operators and Lease Purchasers, it is important to maintain a good working relationship with your fleet manager.

 This is likely the person that you are in contact with most frequently in your day-to-day work.
 You call your fleet manager for details and questions about the latest load, and he or she calls you for updates, location and the like.